 Job descriptions often limit the candidate by being over-informative.
 They offer every single detail of a role, including what a candidate’s day-to-day would look like.

 Heavily-detailed or exact lists of typical tasks confine candidates to a box.
 Based on those details alone, overqualified candidates determine whether they’ll be bored or unsatisfied performing the role responsibilities.
-As a result, they are more likely to move on an opportunity that clearly offers more room for growth and fulfillment.
+As a result, they are more likely to move on to an opportunity that clearly offers more room for growth and fulfillment.

 Share the top role requirements so candidates can assess if they have the right skills.
 Then entice overqualified candidates to apply by showing there’s potential to go far beyond typical role responsibilities.